-III.9.6 Further Modules Area
+III.10.5 Further Modules Area

 In addition to modules that are required for graduation students may register for further modules and/or module components.
-Credits obtained in these modules do not count towards the credit points needed for graduation and are not included in the calculation of the cumulative GPA, and may not be used for any other degree component such as for a minor.
+Credit points obtained in these modules do not count towards the credit points needed for graduation and are not included in the calculation of the cumulative GPA.